1031-Systems/1031_Delivery/docs/Help.md

 In addition, it provides some visibility into the content of the clipboard and the overall animation as expressed in the XML used for storing the animation information.
 This is mostly for my personal debugging purposes but is available for all to peruse.

+If the developer or user have provided help files for the plugins (plugins/plugin_name.md), they will be automagically added to the Help menu.

 <a name="audio-tracks">
 &nbsp;